AvantMaker/ESP32_AI_Connect/doc/User Guides/4 Tool Calls Follow-Up Techniques.md

 }
 ```

-Note that different AI platforms use different terminology for finish reasons:
+Note that different AI platforms use different terminology for folow-up tool calling finish reasons:
 - OpenAI and Gemini use "tool_calls"

+  This indicates the AI is requesting for more tool calling to complete user's requests.

+- OpenAI and Gemini use "stop"

+  This indicates the AI has completed  user's follow-up tool calling requests.

 - Anthropic Claude uses "tool_use"

-- OpenAI and Gemini use "stop" for completed responses
+  This indicates the AI is requesting for more tool calling to complete user's requests.

-- Anthropic Claude uses "end_turn" for completed responses
+- Anthropic Claude uses "end_turn"

+  This indicates the AI has completed  user's follow-up tool calling requests.

 ## Resetting Tool Call Configuration